mblayman/mattlayman.com/site/2017/supercharging-vim-using-plugins.md

 to *manage* those plugins.

-To install and manage Vim plugins, you'll need a Vim package manager.
+To install and manage Vim plugins, you'll need a Vim plugin manager.
 There are a few options like [Pathogen](https://github.com/tpope/vim-pathogen), [Vundle](https://github.com/VundleVim/Vundle.vim),